akka/akka/akka-docs/src/main/paradox/actors.md

 For example, imagine you have a set of actors which are either `Producers` or `Consumers`, yet sometimes it makes sense to have an actor share both behaviors.
-This can be achieved without having to duplicate code by extracting the behaviors to traits and implementing the actor's `receive` as combination of these partial functions.
+This can be achieved without having to duplicate code by extracting the behaviors to traits and implementing the actor's `receive` as a combination of these partial functions.

 @@snip [ActorDocSpec.scala](/akka-docs/src/test/scala/docs/actor/ActorDocSpec.scala) { #receive-orElse }